 Reflection.
-Fourth-year students responded in the AAMC’s Graduation Questionnaire (GQ) that their specialty choice was most influenced by how well a specific area of medicine fit their personality, interest, and skills.
+Final-year students consistently respond in the AAMC’s Graduation Questionnaire (GQ) that their specialty choice was most influenced by how well a specific area of medicine fit their personality, interest, and skills.
 Your first year is an ideal time for self-exploration, which will prepare you for the specialty decision-making process.
 Identify your skills, interests, talents, and personality characteristics to learn more about how you might fit into a specialty.

 Additionally, knowing who you are and the circumstances under which you do your best work will help you adapt more quickly to the clinical environment during your clerkships.
 To make the best specialty decision, know as much as you can about yourself and your desires well before getting clinical experience and choosing a field of medicine.

 CiM provides tools to help you reflect.
 Completing the Medical Specialty Preference Inventory (MSPI), Physician Values in Practice Scale (PVIPS), Physician Skills Inventory (PSI), and Personality Type and Learning Styles self-assessments will help you increase your self-knowledge.
 Plan to take some assessments more than once, because personal growth and new experiences often change the way you view yourself and the world.

 Research.
 Learn more about the basics of each specialty: the patients, problems, and procedures that physicians in the specialty encounter.
 CiM provides this information for more than 160 specialties.
 You can also gather this data through panels and career events at your school.
 Your goal: narrow your list of potential specialty choices, then explore the remaining options further.